icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ng-openapi](https://github.com/ng-openapi/ng-openapi) - Angular OpenAPI Client Generator.
 * [tmf](https://github.com/tripsnek/tmf) - A lightweight TypeScript port of Eclipse Modeling Framework (EMF), this tool enables model-driven development with type-safe, reflective data models that integrate effortlessly across Node.js, Java, and Angular/React frontends.
 * [polyfront-scaffold](https://github.com/NirmalSamaranayaka/polyfront-scaffold) - A generator that offers a wide range of configuration options to build a flexible, scalable Angular app tailored to your development needs.
+* [orval](https://github.com/orval-labs/orval) - Generate, validate, cache and mock in your frontend applications, based on your OpenAPI specification.

 ### Internationalization